 Branded Cleaning Solutions

-Most experts doubt that you really need to buy branded or retail cleaning solution instead of making your own.
-There is also, apparently, no reason to think that you have to buy the cleaning solution that is branded and marketed with the same name as the flooring you installed.
+Most experts doubt that you really need to buy branded or retail cleaning solutions instead of making your own.
+There is also, apparently, no reason to think you have to buy the cleaning solution that is branded and marketed with the same name as the flooring you installed.

 If you would prefer to go with a professional cleaner, Black Diamond has been making floor cleaning products since 1997 and they get consistently high ratings from buyers.
 It’s available on Amazon.

 In the end, you may want to try more than one commercial cleaner and see which works best for you in cleaning and aroma.